Musicbox (German TV channel): History

 The former music editorial office had become independent after the conversion into Tele 5.
 The production company MME - Me, Myself & Eye Entertainment was founded, which took over the entire music video archive.
 To this day, MME produces various music and entertainment programmes for almost all well-known German television stations.
-The music channel VH-1, founded in the 1990s, was also supplied with former musicbox videos.
+The music channel VH-1 Germany, founded in 1995, was also supplied with former musicbox videos.